Shaktal/any_iterator/any_iterator.md

 Following the example given by removal of the `std::allocator_arg_t` constructors for `std::function` and their lack of inclusion in `std::any`, we have not included them for `std::any_iterator`.

-It is possible that polymorphic memory resources, i.e. `std::pmr::memory_resource`-derived classes could be useful in providing customizable allocation behaviour.
-However, as this was neither used in design of `std::any` nor retroactively applied to `std::function` it is not a part of this proposal.
+It is possible that polymorphic memory resources, i.e. std::pmr::memory_resource-derived classes could be useful in providing customizable allocation behaviour.
+However, as this was neither used in design of std::any nor retroactively applied to std::function it is not a part of this proposal.

 ### User-defined Types
 Whilst I anticipate that most use-cases will be satisfied with the existing `any_iterator` which is fully compatible with the STL iterator categories, there are projects which extend, or use different iterator categories.
 For these projects (such as Boost.Iterator), it would be a valid customization point for them to specialize the `std::any_iterator` class for their iterator category as it would be a UDT.